imdrasil/jennifer.cr/docs/model_sti.md

 Profile.all.where { _login.like("%eter%") }
 ```

-Each retrieved object will respect values in `type` field and appropriate class object will be builded (including invoking of `after_initialize` callbacks).
+Each retrieved object will respect values in `type` field and appropriate class object will be built (including invoking of `after_initialize` callbacks).